Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10 - The script mirrors the permissions of olleh to hello file at any mode 11 - The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12 - The script creates a directory called my_dir with permissions 751 in the working directory
+12 - The script creates a directory called my_dir with permissions 751 in the working directory 13 - The script changes the group owner to school for the file hello